diegomaye/ai-and-ml-algorithms/README.md

 Gradient Boosting Machines are an ensemble method used for both regression and classification tasks.
 They iteratively build a sequence of decision trees, where each tree is trained to correct the errors made by the previous trees in the sequence.
 The final model is a weighted sum of these trees.
 GBM uses gradient descent to optimize the weights and minimize the overall loss.

 ## Unsupervised Learning
 Unsupervised learning involves training a model on unlabeled data to identify patterns or structures.
-Common techniques include clustering, dimensionality reduction, and anomaly detection.
-## Unsupervised Learning
-Unsupervised learning involves training a model on unlabeled data to identify patterns or structures.
 The following are some of the common algorithms used in unsupervised learning:

 ### Clustering